 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew is working to streamline walk-in loading and ground-throw debris disposal.
+Set the swing-door end facing the eave your crew is working so that walk-in loading and ground-throw share one path.

 Surface protection